Skip to main content

 About the Project

 Strengthening the Heartland (STH) developed through the collaborative efforts of faculty from South Dakota State University Extension and North Dakota State University Extension.
-With generous grant support from the National Institute of Food and Agriculture and the Substance Abuse and Mental Health Services Administration, Strengthening the Heartland is dedicated to providing services that prevent opioid misuse in rural communities across the Dakotas.
+With generous grant support from the National Institute of Food and Agriculture and the Substance Abuse and Mental Health Services Administration, the mission of STH is to invest in the wellness and prosperity of rural communities across the Dakotas.

 SDSU and NDSU Extension Logos